floooh/oryol/code/Modules/Gfx/doc/RenderLoop.md

 The **Gfx::BeginPass()** call starts rendering to the default framebuffer.
-The function is called without any arguments, this means the default 'pass actions' is taking place, which clears the color buffer to black, the depth buffer with 1.0, and the stencil buffer with 0.
+The function is called without any arguments, this means the default 'pass actions' are applied: clear the color buffer to black, the depth buffer with 1.0, and the stencil buffer with 0.